worlddemocrats/academy/README.md

 # World Academy of Politics

-Welcome to the World Academy of Politics, an initiative dedicated to providing free, top-quality online education for future leaders.
+Welcome to the World Academy of Politics, an initiative dedicated to providing free, top-quality online education for the leaders of the future.
 We offer comprehensive guides with world-class courses, empowering learners to pursue an undergraduate-level curriculum at their own pace.

 ## Curricula

 Initially, our offerings cover the following foundational disciplines:

 - [**International Relations**](https://github.com/worlddemocrats/academy/blob/main/curricula/INTERNATIONAL_RELATIONS.md): This curriculum provides a deep dive into global politics, international cooperation, and key issues like security and human rights.
 - [**Political Science**](https://github.com/worlddemocrats/academy/blob/main/curricula/POLITICAL_SCIENCE.md): Explore the world of governance, political theory, and processes, and understand the functioning of political systems and their impact on daily life.
 - [**Public Law**](https://github.com/worlddemocrats/academy/blob/main/curricula/PUBLIC_LAW.md): Explore core aspects of law including administrative, constitutional, international, and tax law.

 More curricula will be added in the future to expand the breadth of our academy.